 Read more about cosplay cafes in my guide to Akihabara, Tokyo!

-Not only did Taiwan invent bubble tea (find out how to find the shop that invented bubble tea in my guide to Taichung city!), but the nation is continually putting new twists on the sweet, creamy beverage that you can chew.
+Not only did Taiwan invent pearl milk tea (you can even visit the original shop in Taichung!) but the nation is continually putting new twists on this sweet, creamy beverage that you can chew.

 Love Taiwanese food and drinks?
 Consider taking a food course in Taipei!

 Find Cool Street Art on Graffiti Lane

 Also called America Street (美國街), Kunming street lane 96, and perpendicular Wuchang street section 2 lane 120 are open air art galleries of legal street art.

 The Taipei Youth Art Center takes proposals from local artists to property owners, and the government has even sponsored artwork and street dance competitions in the area.
 Strolling these streets, you can spot works by famous Taiwanese graffiti artists like Mr Ogay and internationally renowned artists like Alex face from Thailand.

 Here are just a few pieces I’ve spotted over the years:

 Eat Weird Ice Cream Flavors at Snow King (雪王)

 A short walk east of Ximending, you’ll find Snow King (王冰淇淋), which has been serving unusual flavors of ice cream since 1947.